uofajillian/edx-documentation/en_us/open_edx_course_authors/source/running_course/manage_course_fees.rst

 Admin or Finance Admin role.
 For information, see :ref:`Assign Admin Roles`.

 .. note:: You can only edit the description of a coupon code.
-You cannot edit the code, discount amount, course ID, or expiration date.
+You cannot edit the code, discount percentage, course ID, or expiration date.

 #.
 On the Instructor Dashboard, select the **E-Commerce** page, and then
    select the **Coupon Code List** section.